weishengwu/eShopOnContainers---msft/Home.md

-# Welcome to the eShopOnContainers wiki!
+# Welcome to the FNF eShopOnContainers wiki!

 You'll find here a lot of complementary information that, along with the related [e-books](eBooks) will help you get the most from this learning resource.